Bathing is a part of every culture across the world.

 Less than an hour’s ride from Nagoya, there are a few hot spa areas worth visiting.

-This is the first Onsen in Japan with a view of an airplane runway.
-Not only can you observe how the planes take off and land from a close distance while you are submerged in the bath, but you can also see Ise Bay.
+This is the first onsen in Japan with a view of an airplane runway.
+Not only can you watch the planes take off and land from a close distance while you relax in the bath, but you can also see Ise Bay.

-Fu no Yu offers a free Baggage Service, where you can leave your luggage and are able to relax without any worries.
+SOLA SPA Fu no Yu offers a free Baggage Service, so you can leave your luggage and relax without any worries.
 This also allows you to explore many other cool places in the airport.

 Opening Hours: Everyday 8:00 – 21:00 (last entry: 20:00)